How to Ace the Criteria Cognitive Aptitude Test (CCAT)

 - Prepare well.
 Feeling your best will also help you perform your best, so before you begin the exam, take a few minutes to have a snack, drink some water, and use the restroom.
 You won’t want to be distracted by a grumbling stomach while you’re trying to focus.

 - Do your best.
 Remember that most people do not answer all 50 questions in the allotted time.
 The key to success is to take the CCAT in a quiet place where you can relax and do your best work.
-And remember – if you don’t receive a passing score the first time, you can retake the exam in three months.
+And remember – if you don’t receive a passing score the first time, you can retake the exam.